 java.lang.IllegalArgumentException: Invalid solution certificate.
 Certificate already expired.

-The issue occurs if the vCenter Server certificate has expired.
+This issue occurs if the vCenter Server certificate expires.

 To verify if the certificate has expired, check the certificate file specified in